Going to Court - Do’s and Do Not’s

 Anything which could be offensive (I once had a client turn up with a very offensive ring on his middle finger - wasn't the best idea as the Judge asked him about it during cross examination).

-Speak a little louder than usual to project your voice (I do not mean shout like your calling the ice cream man over).
+Speak a little louder than usual to project your voice (I do not mean shout like you’re calling the ice cream man over).

 Take short breaks or ask for a minute or two if you need to think about how to answer a question.